pawelgorczyca/pawego-todos-app/README.md

-# Getting Started with Create React App
+# Getting Started with PAWEGO TODOS APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before start
+You must install *pawego-todos-api* and run it on http://localhost:4000

 ## Available Scripts